alexisgra/Rythm-ML/README.md

 java -jar rythmML.jar
 ```

+There are some example files of scenario [here](dsl/src/main/resources/scenario)
+using the DSL.

 ## Visual Studio Code - Syntax Highlighting

 There is Visual Studio Code Plugin for syntax highlighting.
 See the [README](syntax-highlighting/README.md)